Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Introduction

-\item We investigate the activities, problems, resources and tools of under-researched European fact-checkers and examine the specifics of fact-checking work in the non-English speaking regions.
+\item We investigate the activities, problems, resources, and tools of under-researched European fact-checkers and examine the specifics of fact-checking work in the non-English speaking-regions.
 We align them with the knowledge from existing studies, namely~\cite{noauthor_challenges_2020, nakov_automated_2021, dierickx_report_2022, micallef_true_2022}, and visualize them jointly as conceptual models.

-\item We identify new opportunities for research and development of AI tools that would be useful in the day-to-day work of fact-checkers following the principles of human-centered AI. \end{enumerate}
+\item We identify new opportunities for research and development of AI tools designed to support fact-checkers’ daily work in line with human-centered AI principles.
+In this direction, we discuss three AI tasks that previous studies of fact-checkers’ needs and activities have not addressed yet. \end{enumerate}